Ryuun Daimai: Early life

 According to the Tokyo Metropolitan Police Department, Ryumoto Daimai was born in Asakusa in 1872, the son of a pawnbroker.
 When he was 7 years old, he was sent to a temple in Ōita Prefecture to be taken care of by the abbot.
 He trained under his former name, later receiving the name "Ryuun".
-In 1890, the priest passed away, and Daimai left the temple to train judo at a dojo in Kumamoto Prefecture, as a uchi-deshi.
+In 1890, the priest died, and Daimai left the temple to train judo at a dojo in Kumamoto Prefecture, as a uchi-deshi.
 During the First Sino-Japanese War, which broke out in 1894, he volunteered for the military, but got his nose disfigured due to sustained injuries from a land mine.
 He later set up a temple in Shimada, Shizuoka Prefecture, but eventually went out and began wandering around the country.

 Not long after, numerous robberies and thefts were reported, with victims describing the assailant as a monk in torn robes.
 Eventually, Daimai was jailed for four years in the Anon Tsu Prison, in Mie Prefecture.
 On January 4, 1913, he was released.

 Crimes

 Daimai's crimes following his imprisonment became increasingly cruel and brutal, invading nunneries to rape and rob the nuns, and in some cases kill them, setting the structures ablaze to hide his crimes.
 The judiciary recorded three robbery-murders, five rapes, seven robberies and nine thefts, but the actual number of rapes and murders remains unknown.
 Most of the rape victims were nuns, some of them average worshippers or miko, and others were affected regardless of age.
-It was reported that some of the victims, whom screamed too loudly, had their tongues pulled out by hand and subsequently killed.
+It was reported that some of the victims, who screamed too loudly, had their tongues pulled out by hand and subsequently killed.

-The main offenses were as follows:
+The main offences were as follows: